zackfertig/rct_progress/README.md

 Notes
 - Matching is by scenario file name only (e.g., `sc0.sc4`).
 The scenario must exist and be indexed by OpenRCT2.
 - Scaling:
-	- CSV path: `company_value` is specified in whole currency units and scaled by `--scale` (default 10) to internal units.
+		- CSV path: `company_value` must be specified in internal units (display currency ×10).
+No additional scaling is applied.
 	- CSS0 path: values are already in internal units (×10); no extra scaling is applied (prevents 10× inflation).
 - If you also have legacy `scores.dat`, `highscores.dat` takes precedence.